HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/hydrographic-network-simulated-active-inventory.rst

 The main ingredients are in ``hydromodpy/simulation/extraction/extractors/derived.py``:

-- ``outflow_drain``
-  - positive drain outflow per cell,
-  - summed over model layers,
-  - stored under ``derived/outflow_drain``,
+- ``outflow_drain`` is positive drain outflow per cell, summed over model layers, stored under ``derived/outflow_drain``, and computed per timestep.
-  - computed per timestep,
-  - normalized from raw MODFLOW budget signs where groundwater outflow may be stored as a negative cell-budget contribution.
+  It is normalized from raw MODFLOW budget signs where groundwater outflow may be stored as a negative cell-budget contribution.
-- ``accumulation_flux``
-  - downstream accumulation of positive drain outflow,
-  - stored under ``derived/accumulation_flux``,
-  - computed per timestep,
-  - routed with structured D8 support when a regular raster route is available,
-  - routed on mesh face connectivity for MODFLOW 6 / DISV-style supports when topology is present,
-  - falls back to local positive ``outflow_drain`` when routing is unavailable.
+- ``accumulation_flux`` is the downstream accumulation of positive drain outflow, stored under ``derived/accumulation_flux`` and computed per timestep.
+It uses structured D8 support when a regular raster route is available, mesh face connectivity for MODFLOW 6 / DISV-style supports when topology is present, and local positive ``outflow_drain`` as a conservative fallback when routing is unavailable.

 Those fields are persisted as cell arrays in the Zarr run store, not as geographic vector features.